backstage/backstage/docs/plugins/proxying.md

   you also add `allowedHeaders: ['Authorization']` to an endpoint configuration, then the Backstage token (if provided) WILL be forwarded.

+Note that if you have `backend.auth.dangerouslyDisableDefaultAuthPolicy` set to `true`, the `credentials` value does not apply; the proxy will behave as if all endpoints were set to `dangerously-allow-unauthenticated`.

 If the value is a string, it is assumed to correspond to:

 ```yaml